vladmirfox/pokeemerald-expansion/docs/team_procedures/merge_checklist.md

 ## If the branch ports behavior from another Pokémon game, have you verified that the behavior functions as faithfully as possible?
 We have always tried to make sure we can mimic the original functionality as closely as possible so as to avoid confusion with users and players.
 Do not be afraid to ask the contributor / community for proof if you cannot personally verify.

+## If the branch is a popular feature within the community with an established feature branch, is this using that established branch as a base?
+There are situations where this should and should not happen, and should be discussed with maintainers on a case by case basis.

 ## If this branch changes a function that is expected to be modified by users, is there a migration script?
 Not everything needs a migration script - if you're unsure, start a discussion.